JeffersonLab/clara-tests/stress/README.md

         $ ./run <input_file> <output_file> <number_of_cores>

-    This script will launch the `DefaultOrchestrator`, provided by Clara.
+    This script will launch the `DefaultOrchestrator`, provided by CLARA.
     It will configure the reader to read events from the given <input_file>
     and the writer to save the reconstructed events to <output_file>.